-This first instance of the build was centered on the app’s infrastructure which was put in place to support everything that would be built on top of, and there was a lot.
+This first instance of the build was centered on the app’s infrastructure which was put in place to support everything that would be built on top of it, and there was a lot.
 The second part of the build (a separate tech stack), focused on everything from Marketplace to web and mobile development, in other words, the technology used for phone interaction.

 This layer of the build channels real-time locations and requests for the app.
 It also houses the rider/driver matching system and a digital payment feature for transactions.
 The marketplace essentially allows for features to intertwine from top to bottom of the platform and flow up and down the stack.
 In other words, connecting drivers and passengers.